 Teen R&B songstress Haley Smith has overcome major heartbreak to pursue her dream of becoming a recording star.
 Three weeks before an appearance on the Apollo, which she won, her father was murdered.
 For this purpose, her new single “I Miss My Daddy” carries even greater significance.
-Rolling out caught up the Bronx balladeer to learn a little more about her influences and her artistry.
+Rolling out caught up the Bronx, New York, balladeer to learn a little more about her influences and her artistry.

 Haley, your music has a powerful message, which is not always the case for young artists.
 Why is that important to you?